Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

-BVAR-SC is the only alternative that does not allow for any cross-country spillovers.
-On average, it forecasts fairly well indicating that the cross-country spillovers are not that strong.
-Note that it consistently beats the global VAR which does allow for cross-country spillovers, but in a very specific way.
 The fact that the single country BVARs improve upon the GVAR indicates that having a smaller-sized sparse model seems to be more important than taking into account cross-country linkages for improving forecasts.
 The good performance of our PVAR-IRGA suggests that the Horseshoe prior successfully strikes a balance between exploiting cross-country information and sparsity.
 Since the model is unrestricted it also allows the data to speak about the precise form of cross-country linkages.

 The statements in the preceding paragraphs are based on an examination of LPLs.
-An examination of RMSEs reveals similar patterns, but to a weaker extent.
-This indicates that the benefits of unrestricted modeling of the high dimensional PVAR offers some benefits in terms of point forecast performance, but the benefits are larger for density forecasts.
+Analyzing MAEs reveals similar patterns, but to a weaker extent.
+This indicates that the benefits of unrestricted modeling of the high-dimensional PVAR offers some benefits in terms of point forecast performance, but the benefits are larger for density forecasts.

+{The discussion has focused on averages across countries (and time periods).
+However, it could be that a model (such as our PVAR-IRGA) yields lower average LPLs but still provides the best performance for individual countries in our sample.
+Considering the percentage of wins for each model corroborates the findings based on LPLs and MAEs.
+But it is worth emphasizing that even though the PVAR-IRGA is sometimes outperformed by simpler competitors such as BVAR, for most variables we still find a sizable fraction of wins across countries for our proposed model.
+In the case of one-month-ahead inflation density forecasts, this share is about 34 percent whereas it is around 47 percent for longer-run forecasts of equity returns (in which BVAR outperforms the PVAR-IRGA if we consider LPLs).
+These sizable shares suggest that it might be worthwhile to carefully analyze country-specific results.}